Morsmalleo/AhMyth/README.md

 ### <div align="center"><ins>Troubleshoot</ins></div>

-A full Troubleshoot page is available in the AhMyth Wiki, you can find this Section in the following AhMyth Wiki page;
+A full Troubleshoot page detailing know AhMyth errors can be found available in the AhMyth Wiki, you can find the Troubleshoot Section in the following AhMyth Wiki page;

 - [AhMyth Wiki: Page 5 - Troubleshoot](https://github.com/Morsmalleo/AhMyth/wiki/Page-5.-Troubleshoot)
 #